 If you are interested in a position in the Webb lab, please send a cover letter, CV, and a writing sample (or pdf’s of publications) to Dr. Webb.
 Students are trained in all lab methods, and are required to complete training in responsible conduct of research and animal care.
 Students are required to work independently, but also to participate in collaborative research efforts, laboratory meetings, and to supervise the work of undergraduates.
 Graduate students are expected to present the results of their work at national or international conferences and to publish their MS and PhD work in peer-reviewed journals.

 Prospective graduate students are strongly encouraged to apply for the NSF Graduate Research Fellowship (October deadline each year; www.nsfgrfp.org).
 TWO students in the Webb lab have received this prestigious fellowship.
 Support through URI is available for qualified MS and Ph.D. students in the form of Teaching Assistantships (9-month stipend and tuition remission), URI Graduate Fellowships (9-month stipend and tuition remission) or support on research grants.
-Limited research funds are also available from the Department of Biological Sciences and the College of the Environment and Life Sciences; research support is available on a competitive basis from the URI Graduate School and Provost’s Office.
+Some research funds are also available from the Department of Biological Sciences and the College of the Environment and Life Sciences; research support is available on a competitive basis from the URI Graduate School and Provost’s Office.
 Students would be urged to apply for small grants from other organizations (ASIH, SICB, AMNH, AMS, AAA, etc.)

 Opportunities for Post-Docs

-The lab is always looking for talented post-docs with interests and experience in comparative anatomy, developmental biology (including gene expression), and/or sensory neuroethology of fishes to work on projects of mutual interest.
+We are always looking for talented post-docs with interests and experience in comparative anatomy, developmental biology (including gene expression), and/or sensory neuroethology of fishes to work on projects of mutual interest.
 The PhD degree must be completed (dissertation defended, with documentation) by the start date.
-Potential post-docs are encouraged to seek their own funding, but when available, grant funding (e.g., see below) may also provide post-doc support.
+Potential post-docs are encouraged to seek their own funding, but when available, grant funding may also provide post-doc support.

 Opportunities for Undergraduate Research